Web Analytics Made Easy -

 The major antinatalist argument is the prevention of suffering.
 However, since antinatalists eliminate themselves (by definition) the percentage of compassionate people decreases in the remaining population.
 The opponents of antinatalism are (in the average) better able to repress risk, better able to forget painful experiences and less bothered by compassion.
 Consequently, suffering tends to increase in the remaining population.

 Antinatalists reject the responsibility for this undesirable outcome.
 It is not in their power to persuade everyone of their moral view, a view that would definitely end human suffering.
 The idea of leaving the antinatalist movement and creating a dynasty of compassionate people is not realistic either.
 There is no guarantee that the motivation to reduce suffering survives.
 With each generation the compassionate parent’s genes fade away; the environment and the life stories change.
 And even if there were such a guarantee, it would be morally questionable.
 Antinatalists refuse to force children participating in a project with immense risks and uncertain outcome.
-Concerning the risks and the uncertainty see The Cultural Evolution of Suffering.

 Theoretical foundation